mikeal/IPSQL/docs/sql-proofs.md

 checks to protect against consistency issues.

 The deterministic btrees we use have lock-free threaded mutations for all of our write operations.
-Since they are a one-way function transform SQL proofs can also be merged together in concurrent pairs like a CRDT.
+Since they are a one-way functional transform SQL proofs can also be merged together in concurrent pairs like a CRDT.

 ## Separating concerns